Coronavirus / Practical tips for attending a protest during the coronavirus lockdown / Protest

 Practical tips for attending a protest during the coronavirus lockdown

-Please note: On 5 November 2020, a new national lockdown was introduced in England.
-The new coronavirus regulations prohibit gatherings of more than two people in most circumstances.
-These rules will remain in force until 2 December 2020.
+On 6 January 2021, a new national lockdown was introduced in England by moving the whole country into Tier 4.
+The new Tier 4 rules prohibit gatherings of more than two people in most circumstances.

-The previous rules contained a specific exception for attending a protest.
-In the new rules, however, there is no exception for attending a protest, meaning if you take part in a protest you may potentially be committing a criminal offence.
+In Tiers 1, 2 and 3, the rules contained a specific exception for attending a protest.
+In Tier 4, however, there is no exception for attending a protest, meaning if you take part in a protest you may be committing a criminal offence.

 What should I wear?